Welcome!

 I’m so happy you’re here.

 My current project examines the legal racialization and misrecognition of mixed heritage Americans.
-I also write about reproductive justice, epistemological possibilities, and narrative hermeneutics.
+I also write about reproductive justice, epistemological possibilities, and hermeneutics.